You’re invited to Typeforum 2024! 📣

 For example, this quiz tests knowledge of world capitals by continent.
 Questions are grouped by continent, and each continent has a variable.
 The value of the variable increases by 1 point only when a respondent answers a question correctly:

-3. On your typeform’s Ending screen, use Recall information to show the value of the variable to the respondent.
+3. On your form’s Ending screen, use Recall information to show the value of the variable to the respondent.
 As long as you’ve set up your Logic properly, the variable will show each respondent their own score(s) at the end of the form.

 To use Recall information, just click @ to bring up a list of items that you can reference, and choose the variable you want to show: